de-engineer/de-engineer.github.io/_posts/2022-01-22-Understanding-booting-process-and-writing-own-os.md

 	jmp get_char_input
 ```
-The first thing done in the function's code is the xoring of the `ah` register with itself, which is basically the same as `mov ah, 0x00` but xoring a register with itself is believed to be faster and less CPU expensive, so I used it.
+The first thing done in the function's code is the xoring of the `ah` register with itself, which is basically the same as `mov ah, 0x00` but xoring a register with itself is believed to be faster and less MMU expensive, so I used it.
 After setting `ah` to zero, it will call the interrupt `0x16`, whose ISR will then read the keystroke from the keyboard and store it into the `al` register.
 After that, it sets the `ah` register to `0x0e` and calls our good old interrupt `0x10`, but this time it is not setting the video mode to something as the `ah` register is not set to `0x00`.
 If you read the functions of the interrupt `0x10` again, you will find that `ah = 0x0e` asks it's ISR to "write a character in tty mode" which basically means "write a character to the screen".
 The character which this ISR will print will be taken from the `al` register.
 So, these two interrupts are together reading the character from the screen (using interrupt `0x10`) and printing it onto the screen (using intterupt `0x16`).
 After this reading of character, the function is simply calling itself (like an infinite loop) to continue what it's doing forever until it's manually stopped.